 “It is weight that gives meaning to weightlessness” – Isamu Noguchi

-A native Californian, Elizabeth Turk is an artist, known for marble sculpture and thru ET Projects, immersive art events.
+A native Californian, Elizabeth Turk is an artist, known for marble sculpture and through ET Projects, immersive art events.
 Currently, she splits time between a studio in Santa Ana, CA and NYC.
 She is a MacArthur Fellow, an Annalee & Barnett Newman Foundation recipient and a Smithsonian Artist Fellow among other awards.
 Turk received her MFA from Maryland Institute College of Art, Rinehart School of Sculpture in 1994, her BA from Scripps College, Claremont, CA in 1983.
 She has been represented by Hirschl & Adler, Modern in NYC since 2000.